ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 # Controlling a servo motor

 A servo is an electrical motor that comes with built-in control circuitry.
 There are two types of servos: standard servos and continuous rotation servos.
 In this lab, we will be working with standard servos.
-A stardard servo can move its arm half a rotation, from an angle of 0 degrees to an angle of 180 degrees.
-Servos are used in a lot of applications, for example to control flaps and rudders of RC aircraft or rotate camera turrets.
+A stardard servo can move its arm half a rotation, from an angle of 0 degrees to an angle of 180 degrees, and back.
+Servos are used in a lot of applications, for example to control flaps and rudders of RC aircraft or to rotate camera turrets.

-Keep the circuitry from the previous problems, and add a servo.
-The wiring is shown in the diagram below.
+Keep the circuitry from the previous problems (the wiring of the LED and button), and add a servo.
+The extra wiring is shown in the diagram below.
 <p align="center">
 ![RPi-desktop](/images/labs/images/RPi/schematic_servo.jpg){:height="200px"}
 </p>